 The double tax convention between Singapore and Canada covers both individual and companies residing in one of the contracting states.
 The agreement also stipulates that any tax falling under its incidence may be levied in one of the two states.
 Exceptions from this rule apply in the taxation of income derived from the alienation of real estate will be taxed in the country where the property is situated in and in the case of employment income which will be taxed in the country where the services are rendered.
 However, a Canadian or Singapore tax resident will be taxed in the other country if they have lived there for at least 183 days in a calendar year.

-For complete information about taxation under the agreement with Canada, do not hesitate to contact our Singapore consultants.
+For complete information about taxation under the agreement with Canada, do not hesitate to contact our Singapore company formation consultants.